Meet Our Team

 He has completed training in the Maitland concept, which focuses on pain relief and restoration of normal movement through mobilisation and manipulation.
 Steve is also a qualified and registered musculoskeletal acupuncturist, ergonomic assessor and Wattbike assessor.

-Steve has a four year old daughter, who he loves taking swimming, running and cycling.
-Just don't tell his wife about the strange co-incidence of these activities and what's involved in triathlon!!
+Steve has a six year old daughter, who he loves taking swimming, running and cycling.
+He is also a proud dad to young Johnny, born in August 2017.

-A keen gym enthusiast, Gregg also enjoy integrating advice about strength and conditioning training and nutrition into his treatment approach where applicable.
+A keen gym enthusiast, Gregg also enjoys integrating advice about strength and conditioning training and nutrition into his treatment approach where applicable.

-He is a full member of HPC, CSP and is also a qualified acupuncturist with full registration with the AACP.
-Besides going to the gym, Gregg also enjoys a game of golf and currently plays off handicap of 4.
+He is a full member of HCPC and Chartered Society of Physiotherapy.
+Besides going to the gym, Gregg also enjoys a game of golf and spending time with his family and friends.

 During her school years, dancing was Irralee's passion. her interest in how the human body moves and the desire to help people led her to pursue a career in Physiotherapy.

-Irralee has studied pilates through the Australian Pilates Institute and has instructed classes for the last 12 years.
-Her main interest is in examining how a patient uses their body in work and sport to identify the underlying movement fault of an injury or painful tissue.
-She is the only therapist in South Yorkshire trained in the Sarah Key method, and is also trained in the 'Be-activated' techniques by Douglas Heel.
+Irralee has studied pilates through the Australian Pilates Institute and has instructed classes for the last 15 years.
+She finds pilates an enjoyable method to improve a patients strength, control & confidence in their body.
+Her main interest is in examining how a patient uses their body in work and sport, to identify the underlying movement fault of an injury or painful tissue.
+She particularly enjoys the challenge of helping patients with long-standing pain problems.

-Outside of her work she loves playing racquetball, mountain biking and walking in the Peak District, and hopes to beat her husband at golf one day!
+Outside of her work she loves playing racquetball, cycling and walking in the Peak District, and hopes to beat her husband at golf one day!